CentralValleyModeling/wrims/wresl++/examples/new_features_demos/readme.txt

-Warning: all variables are local except those variables defined in "Initial" block
+Warning: all variables are local except those in "Initial" block
+Warning: condition expression for "If" and "ElseIf" statement can only depend on variables in "initial" block

 How to run examples?